sequelize/umzug/README.md

 const umzug = new Umzug({ storage: new CustomStorage(...) })
 ```

-Your instance must adhere to the [UmzugStorage](./src/storages/type-helpers/umzug-storage.ts) interface.
-If you're using TypeScript you can ensure this at compile time, and get IDE type hints by importing the `UmzugStorage` interface:
+Your instance must adhere to the [UmzugStorage](./src/storage/contract.ts) interface.
+If you're using TypeScript you can ensure this at compile time, and get IDE type hints by importing it:

 ```typescript
 import { UmzugStorage } from 'umzug'